igrishaev/pg2/docs/migrations.md

   [[com.github.igrishaev/pg2-core ...]]}}
 ~~~

-Above, the `migrations` profile has the dependency and the `:main`
+The `migrations` profile has a dependency and the `:main` attribute.
+Now run
-attribute.
-Now run `lein run` with migration arguments:
+`lein run` with these arguments:

 ~~~bash
 > lein with-profile +migrations run -c migration.config.edn migrate --to 100500